MauRuRo/MSP4-CrossFitCommunityApp/README.md

 - _Body_ - Main page elements
 -_Footer_ - Credits link.

 The Landing Page, Sign-up Page and Login Page are publically accesible.
 After a user has signed up and logged in the user is redirected to the create profile page (logout is still accesible).
 After the user has created a profile (and completed payment),all pages of the site are accessible: Profile page, WOD's page, Community page.
+These last pages are all structured to contain three "modules".

 I had a very basic idea for the website structure before I started writing the code, which I sketched out in some very simple [wireframes](https://github.com/MauRuRo/MSP4-CrossFitCommunityApp/tree/master/documentation) at the start of the process.